 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The fifth installment in our Clinical Research 101 series is by Leslie Love, Senior Project Manager at CHÉOS.
 The following is a brief summary of sponsor responsibilities in a clinical trial.
 For more detailed information see Health Canada’s guidance document on Good Clinical Practice (GCP).

 Ms. Love is a certified clinical research professional with over 20 years of experience in a variety of research settings.
 Her primary role is to provide project management support to CHÉOS and Canadian HIV Trials Network-supported investigators, as well as develop research training materials and programs.
 Ms. Love is one of many project managers who work for CHÉOS.
-The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies, and can be contacted for consultation by completing our Service Request Form.
+The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies.
+If you would like to inquire about our services, please submit your request here.

 Note that the ICH GCP guidelines have been updated — and are referenced here — but are not yet implemented by Health Canada.
 Health Canada expects to fully implement the ICH GCP E6 (R2) in April 2018.